Prakharsri001/Travel-Website/README.md

-for project GO TO traves then Content then folder 'Z' there add some screenshot.
+for project GO TO travels then Content then folder 'Z' there add some screenshot.